rsdasdasdad/stfl/README.md

 # STFL — Simple Text Format Language

 **STFL** is an AI-friendly web language designed to be simpler than HTML.
 No closing tags, minimal syntax noise, easy for AI to generate, editable with any text editor, and compilable via drag-and-drop.
+Warning!
+If you require this feature, please use docs/ai-guide for initialization.
 ## Features

 - **No closing tags** — indentation-based structure auto-closes containers